aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 - If a file is in executable mode, it can be treated as a program to be executed.
 - If a folder is in executable mode, it can be “cd”ed into.

+### SUDO: root user

+The root user, also called **superuser** on linux has all permissions available to do anything they want, like modify any files, install any applications, etc.

+- The superuser has the user id of 1
+- The superuser's username is `root`

+However, since the root user is very powerful, it violates the principle of least privilege, so OSs like Mac and Ubuntu by default disable you logging in as the root user.

+However, you can still access root user powers by using `sudo` to temporarily assume the role of the superuser and execute a command.

+> [!NOTE]
+> The idea is that when you use `sudo` it’s more likely to be intentional that you’re going to execute a superuser-level action that could potentially be dangerous.

+To switch to the superuser role temporarily past a single command, you can use the following commands:

+- `sudo su -`: switches to superuser

 ### Changing permissions with `chmod`